RodgerOliver/ethical-hacking/README.md

 ### Fake Access Point (Honeypot) to become the MITM

-* You need to have internet connection and a wireless card to broadcast it.
+If you are the router, or the AP, all the traffic goes through you, so you are the MITM and you can perform attacks on the clients.

+#### Aircrack-ng

+[Click here](https://github.com/RodgerOliver/ethical-hacking/blob/master/fake-ap-commands.txt) to see the commands to manually creta a fake AP using the Aircrack-ng suite.

+#### Mana-Toolkit

+This tool automatically creates an Access Point, it just needs to be configured.

+It has 3 main scripts, **start-noupstream** which starts an AP with no internet connection, **start-nat-simple** which start an AP with internet and **start-nat-full** which start an AP with internet and also starts sslstrip, sslsplit, firelamp and attempts to bypass HSTS.

+For this to work, you need a wireless adapter to broadcast the signal and a interface connected to the internet.

+* Install Mana-Toolkit
   * `apt install mana-toolkit`
 * Edit the files below.
 Change the interface and the ssid.
-Then, change the upstream and the phy.
+Then, change the upstream (internet) and the phy (broadcaster).
   * `nano /etc/mana-toolkit/hostpad-mana.conf`
   * `nano /usr/share/mana-toolkit/run-mana/start-nat-simple.sh`
 * Start the network